Rezmason/Scourge/README.md

 # Legal?

-The source for Scourge and the ROPES is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The source for Scourge and Praxis is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Scourge and the Ropes are trademarks of Jeremy Sachs.
+Scourge and Praxis are trademarks of Jeremy Sachs.
 Blerp.